By guest author Lucinda Staniland

-But it also has a lot of interesting Ayurveda focused articles and helpful and insightful yoga resources.
+But it also has a lot of interesting Ayurveda focused articles and helpful yoga resources.

 Their website is well stocked with articles, and you can even read a digital version of the magazine, complete with advertisements (as if we needed more of those…)

-Clarity magazines is part of Ananda Sangha worldwide, a movement based on the teachings of Paramhansa Yogananda, author of Autobiography of a Yogi.
+Clarity magazine is part of Ananda Sangha worldwide, a movement based on the teachings of Paramhansa Yogananda, author of Autobiography of a Yogi.